ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 10. **Select** the **X** in the top right corner of the View data dialog to close the dialog.

 Congratulations!
-You have successfully move data to the cloud using Data Connect.
+You have successfully moved data to the cloud using Data Connect.

 > ____________________________________________________________________________________
 >